isabella232/dynamic-media-classic.en-1/help/setting-mixed-media-set-viewer.md

 snippet: y
 ---

-# Setting up a Mixed Media Set Viewer Preset{#setting-up-a-mixed-media-set-viewer-preset}
+# Setting up a Mixed Media Set Viewer Preset {#setting-up-a-mixed-media-set-viewer-preset}

 Mixed Media Set Viewer Presets determine the style, behavior, and look of your main viewer.
 When configuring a preset, you specify which other viewers you want to appear inside the Mixed Media Viewer.
 For example, if you’ve included an Image Set in your Mixed Media Set, specify an Image Set Viewer Preset for the Mixed Media Set Viewer.